BlueHatbRit/licence-patrol/README.md

 The Licence Patrol watch your repositories Pull Requests and checks the licences of new packages added.

+Note: this is a conveniance tool and should be considered a helper, do not rely entirely on this to keep your codebase legally in order.

 ## Installation

 To install this on your repository, go to